Sunny2k25/Zomato-Clone/README.md

 - Responsive design that works well on desktop and mobile devices.
 - Header with navigation and search functionality.
 - Display of food categories with images.
-- Restaurant cards with name, cuisine types, ratings, and safety information.
+- Restaurant cards with names, cuisine types, ratings, and safety information.

 ## Technologies Used